eea/eea.elasticsearch.river.rdf/README.rst

 "eeaRDF" is the name of the river and should not be changed.
 It gives ElasticSearch the information about which river to use.
-Otherwise, the data provided will not be indexed. "rdf_river" is the name of the rdf river type.
-Any name can be chosen for the type, as long as it is unique (it has not been used for a different river).
+Otherwise, the data provided will not be indexed. "river" is the name of the rdf river type.

 A new index name and type can be set with: